xuxu298/siem-replay-24-techniques/README.md

 and on what rule.
 We will re-run it and publish the correction with the same prominence as the original claim.

+If you have replayed these techniques on your own stack, send the numbers: [open an issue](https://github.com/xuxu298/siem-replay-24-techniques/issues) or email dongnx.biz@gmail.com.

 ## Who ran this

 This replay was run by ATK, a security company that measures detection coverage and post-quantum readiness.
 Two other measurement records from the same team, both with raw data published: